-With the 4th of July holiday right around the corner, it’s a good idea to keep an eye out for special enforcement of OWI/DUI offenses, traffic offenses, and offenses related to fireworks.
+The 4th of July is right around the corner.
+It’s a good idea to keep an eye out for special enforcement of OWI/DUI offenses and offenses related to fireworks.
 Here are a few reminders from our drunk driving and criminal defense law firm:

 Possession of fireworks and their use is legislated in Section 167.10 of the Wisconsin Statutes.
-Fireworks are defined as “anything manufactured, processed or packaged for exploding, emitting sparks or combustion which does not have another common use.”
+“Anything manufactured, processed or packaged for exploding, emitting sparks or combustion which does not have another common use” is a firework.
 All items that meet the definition of fireworks are illegal in Wisconsin without a proper permit, though there are certain exceptions, including:

 - Sparklers – A sparkler on a wire or wood stick not exceeding 36 inches in length that is designed to produce audible or visible effects or to produce audible and visible effects;